A Tutorial Review of Bayesian Optimization with Gaussian Processes to Accelerate Stationary Point Searches: The Potential Energy Surface and Stationary Point Searches

 Concretely, two replicas of the system are placed symmetrically about a midpoint \cite{goswamiEfficientExplorationChemical2025}:

-where \(\hat{\mathbf{N}}\) is a unit vector (the dimer axis) and \(\Delta R\) is a small separation, typically 0.01 \AA{}.
+where \(\hat{\mathbf{N}}\) is a unit vector (the dimer axis) and \(\Delta R\) is the midpoint-to-endpoint separation, matching the \texttt{dimer\_sep} convention used in \texttt{chemgp-core}, typically 0.01 \AA{}.
 The algorithm alternates between two operations (Figure S1, left): rotating the dimer to find the minimum curvature direction, and translating the midpoint uphill along that direction while relaxing perpendicular to it.